-

 29 January 2025

-National Careers Week (NCW) runs from Monday 3 to Saturday 8 March 2025 and promotes careers guidance and the work of careers advisers.
-During the week itself we will be taking part in the NCW’s virtual careers fair provide information on veterinary careers options and is the official sponsor for 8 March.
+National Careers Week (NCW) runs from Monday 3 to Saturday 8 March 2025.
+It focuses on promoting careers guidance and the work of careers advisers.
+During the week, we'll be taking part in the NCW’s virtual careers fair to provide information on veterinary careers options; and we're also the official sponsor for 8 March.

-However, the partnership extends beyond the week itself, and throughout 2025 our content will be appearing in NCW’s magazine, e-newsletters and social media accounts.
+But our partnership extends beyond the careers fair.
+Throughout 2025, our content will be appearing in NCW’s magazine, e-newsletters and social media accounts.

-In addition, in March we will also be partnering with STEM Learning for British Science Week (Friday 7 to Sunday 16 March), reaching out directly to primary school children with a live, online 45-minute session featuring veterinary and veterinary nurse students and new graduates talking about their careers.
+In March, we'll also be partnering with STEM Learning for British Science Week (Friday 7 to Sunday 16 March), reaching out directly to primary school children with a live, online, 45-minute session in which veterinary professionals, veterinary nurse students and recent graduates will share insights about their careers.

-Rosie Powley, our Outreach and Engagement Manager, said: “We are really excited about our partnerships with both National Careers Week and STEM Learning this year and are looking forward to talking to both careers advisers and school age children about veterinary and veterinary nursing careers and the breadth of options open to those with veterinary qualifications.
+Rosie Powley, RCVS Outreach and Engagement Manager, said: "We are really excited about our partnerships with both National Careers Week and STEM Learning this year and are looking forward to talking to both careers advisers and school-age children about veterinary and veterinary nursing careers and the breadth of options open to those with veterinary qualifications.

 "We also have further direct outreach sessions planned with science teachers and secondary school pupils later in the year and are committed to promoting veterinary careers as far and wide as possible.

-“We would like to thank the vet schools and groups such as Animal Aspirations, a student-led group showcasing veterinary students and professionals from diverse backgrounds, for their input into this work, including providing information about their own outreach programmes and spokespeople to talk passionately about veterinary careers.”
+"We would like to thank the vet schools and groups such as Animal Aspirations, a student-led group showcasing veterinary students and professionals from diverse backgrounds, for their input into this work.
+This has included providing information about their own outreach programmes and spokespeople to talk passionately about veterinary careers."

-More information about veterinary careers can be found on our Animal Owners website.
+For more information on veterinary careers, visit our Animal Owners website.